 Your doctor can generally tell the likely cause of your headache from talking to you and examining you.
 Once he or she has discovered the cause then you will be able to decide how to reduce or stop the headaches.
 This may involve taking medication only when you get the headaches, taking daily medication to prevent them or, sometimes, stopping medication you are already taking.

 Very occasionally, headaches need further investigation to rule out more serious underlying causes.

 The most common types of headache, by a very long way, are tension headaches and migraines.

 Tension headaches are usually felt as a band or across the forehead.
 They can last for several days.
 They can be uncomfortable and tiring, but they do not usually disturb sleep.
 Most people can carry on working with a tension headache.
 They tend to worsen as the day progresses and are not usually made worse by physical activity, although it's not unusual to be a bit sensitive to bright light or noise.
-Read more about tension headaches.
+See the separate leaflet called Tension Headache.

 Migraines are also very common.
 A typical migraine is one-sided and throbbing.
 Indeed, headaches that are one-sided, headaches that throb and headaches that make you feel sick are more likely to be migraines than anything else.
 Migraines are often severe enough to be disabling.
 Some patients need to go to bed to sleep off their headache.
 See the separate leaflet called Migraine.

 Cluster headaches are very severe headaches, sometimes called 'suicide headaches'.
 They occur in clusters, often every day for a number of days or even weeks.
 Then they disappear for months on end.
 They are uncommon and tend to occur particularly in adult male smokers.
 They are severe, one-sided headaches, which are really very disabling (they prevent regular activity).
 People often describe them as the worst pain they have ever felt.